SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/opencti.md

 - Build    `docker-compose pull connector-sekoia`
 - Run      `docker-compose up -d connector-sekoia`

-!!note
+!!!note
     Sekoia connector should be name **connector-sekoia** as describe on top **docker-compose ps**   to check all connectors available and set on the server

 3- Check if Sekoia connector is running `docker-compose ps connector-sekoia`